Rei Ami: Career

-In 2019, Lee filmed the visualizer for her breakout single "Snowcone"' with a budget of under $100, which projected to her success, signing to Visionary Records.
+In 2019, Ami filmed the visualizer for her breakout single "Snowcone"' with a budget of under $100.
+That led to her signing with Visionary Records.

 2020–2024: Freak and Foil

-The official music video for "Freak" by Sub Urban, featuring Lee, was released on March 13, 2020, alongside the former's EP, Thrill Seeker.
+The official music video for "Freak" by Sub Urban, featuring Lee, was released on March 13, 2020, alongside Sub Urban's EP Thrill Seeker.
 The video, which was directed by Andrew Donoho, has a circus-themed background.
-REI AMI is depicted as a snake-human hybrid.
+Ami is depicted as a snake-human hybrid.
 On YouTube, the video has had over 292 million views and over 3.5 million videos on TikTok.
+Lee was featured on Rihanna's Savage X Fenty Show.

-Her debut mixtape, Foil, released on June 25, 2021, showcases her versatility, featuring collaborations with artists like Aminé on "Do It Right", and Lolo Zouaï on "Cherry Chapstick".
-The project underscores her ability to seamlessly navigate between assertive rap verses and melodic pop hooks.
-Lee was also featured on Rihanna's Savage X Fenty Show.
+Her debut mixtape, Foil, released on June 25, 2021, included collaborations with Aminé on "Do It Right" and Lolo Zouaï on "Cherry Chapstick".
+The project showed her ability to move between assertive rap verses and melodic pop hooks.

-2025: KPop Demon Hunters
+2025–present: KPop Demon Hunters, new music

+From left to right, the Huntrix singers Rei Ami, Ejae, and Audrey Nuna performing "Golden" at the 2025 KIIS-FM Jingle Ball.

-Rei Ami is featured on the soundtrack of the 2025 film KPop Demon Hunters.
-She provides the singing and rapping vocals for the character Zoey, in the songs "Golden", "How It's Done", "What It Sounds Like" and "Takedown" (soundtrack version).
+On the soundtrack of the 2025 film KPop Demon Hunters, Ami provided the singing and rapping vocals for the character Zoey, in the songs "Golden", "How It's Done", "What It Sounds Like", and "Takedown" (soundtrack version).
+On October 4, 2025, she along with her fellow KPop Demon Hunters cast-mates Ejae and Audrey Nuna made a cameo appearance on the season 51 premiere of Saturday Night Live in a sketch based on the film, reprising their respective roles as Rumi, Mira and Zoey.
+On October 7, they together performed "Golden" live in full for the first time on The Tonight Show Starring Jimmy Fallon.
+On December 25, she and the other voices of Huntrix performed "12 Days of Christmas" at the Snoop Dogg 2025 NFL Halftime Show.
+On April 10, 2026, she and the other voices of Huntrix appeared during Katseye's Coachella 2026 performance as surprise guests and performed "Golden" alongside Katseye.

+As of December 2025, she has been working on a new album after signing to Republic Records.
+On September 17, 2026, Ami released "2 Loud", her first single through the company.